GLOBAL ENGLISH CAMP FAQ

 Q: Who can apply for this program?

-A: We are looking for native English speakers who are currently attending university or have recently graduated.
+A: We are looking for English speakers who are currently attending university or have recently graduated.
 If you are currently enrolled, you must be in good academic standing at your university.
+Below are the universities of past interns that have attended the Global English Camp.
+We encourage anyone fitting the program requirements to apply as each year there has been new universities represented during the camp.

 Q: Where will I be placed?

-A: The quick answer is that you will not know until 15-30 days before the program start date.
+A: You will not know until your arrival in Japan.
 During the onboarding process, we have all interns fill out a survey that helps us learn more about you and provides us with preferences for certain logistical converse such as city placement.
-If you state you want to stay in Tokyo for the entire length of the program, there is a good chance that is going to happen as we have plenty of people that want to travel around the country and fewer that want to stay in one location.
-We of course cannot guarantee these requests but we do want you to enjoy your experience in Japan, so we do our best to accommodate major concerns you may have.
-Truly, we are looking for people who are open minded and willing and able to be put into any situation and excel.
+If you state you wish to stay in Tokyo for the entire length of the program, there is a good chance that is going to happen, as we have plenty of people that want to travel around the country and fewer that want to stay in one location.
+We cannot guarantee any requests, but we do want you to enjoy your experience in Japan, so we do our best to accommodate major concerns.

-Q: Is this a free trip to Japan?
+Q: Is this a free vacation in Japan?

 A: No. Although there are a lot expenses covered through the program, you will need some of your own spending money for food, weekend travel expenses, and any other personal items you may want to purchase while in Japan.